Net EU migration to UK falls to lowest level in 16 years | DW | 28.11.2019

 Net migration has continued to fall steadily since the 2016 Brexit vote, the government has said.
 At the same time, the number of non-EU foreign students in the UK has increased significantly.

-Immigration to Britain has fallen to its lowest level in 6 years, according to UK government statistics published on Thursday.
-The decrease has been largely driven by a fall in the amount of European Union citizensmoving to the country to work, the data showed.
+Immigration to Britain has fallen to its lowest level in six years, according to UK government statistics published on Thursday.
+The decrease has been largely driven by a fall in the amount of European Union citizens moving to the country to work, the data showed.

 British media also reported that the net number of EU citizens arriving in Britain is now lower than it has been since 2003, with the difference in the amount of people arriving and leaving reaching 48,000.